 Choosing a vintage engagement ring usually means having a strong sense of style.
 If you guys love vintage, modern rings probably won’t appeal to you or your future spouse.
 But not all vintage rings are the same.
 In fact, they’re incredibly versatile in design and craftsmanship quality.

 And since they carry history with them, it’s important to look back to the eras that created them.

 Georgian Era (1714 – 1830)

 The rings, or any jewelry, from this time period are incredibly rare.
-That said, a genuine Georgian era engagement ring can still be found.
+That said, a genuine Georgian-era engagement ring can still be found if you search hard enough.
 This historical period marks the reigns of King George I-IV, hence the Georgian era.

-Jewelers created flowers, butterflies, and ribbon work.
+Georgian Jewelers loved working with flowers, halos, butterflies, and ribbon work.
 As well as other common nature motifs such as doves, acorns, and wheat stalks.
-But Grecian themes were also a standard for this era.
+Grecian themes were also a standard for this era.

-Emeralds were incredibly popular, but so were rubies and sapphires.
+Emeralds were incredibly popular, and so were rubies and sapphires.
 Other stones you might find in Georgian vintage rings are onyx, garnet, and topaz.
 If you do find a Georgian engagement ring with diamonds, it’s generally small clusters.
-It’s never just one big stone at the center.
+It was never usually just one big stone at the center.

-As for mounting materials, Georgian epoch engagement rings feature 22-carat and 18-carat gold.
-More affordable pieces were made from 15-carat or 10-carat gold.
-Platinum rings were not available, if gold imitations were.
+As for mounting materials, Georgian epoch engagement rings feature 22-karat and 18-karat gold.
+More affordable pieces were made from 15-karat or 10-karat gold.
+Layered gold rings were also not uncommon.